CLTPayne/chess-game/README.md

 ### Questions

--   Can I make there be less reaching out of scope in the check for move in check filter callback in kingValidMoves?
-Looked at `thisArg` optional `filter` param but not sure.
+-   Still struggling with the bind for move in check filter callback in kingValidMoves?
+What is not working for me?
--   e2e tests... really hard to validate that a king can castle...
--   Stringified nature of all the values in the `event.target.closest("td").dataset` used on line 47 of the `index.html`.